puppeteer/puppeteer/packages/ng-schematics/README.md

 ## Usage

-Run the command bellow in an Angular CLI app directory and follow the prompts.
+Run the command below in an Angular CLI app directory and follow the prompts.
 _Note this will add the schematic as a dependency to your project._

 ```bash
 ng add @puppeteer/ng-schematics
 ```

-Or you can use the same command followed by the [options](#options) bellow.
+Or you can use the same command followed by the [options](#options) below.

 Currently, this schematic supports the following test frameworks: